top of page

 Liz Weiner

-"Ethel" Photo taken by a "high-kill" shelter in a plea for a rescue to pull her
+"Ethel" Photo taken by a "high-kill" shelter in LA before a MD rescue pulled her

-"Ethel" Photo taken by a "high-kill" shelter in a plea for a rescue to pull her
+"Ethel" Photo taken by a "high-kill" shelter in LA before a MD rescue pulled her

-As someone who volunteers at a county shelter, I am often asked if the shelter is “no-kill.”
-This question is the bane of my existence.
-When I let them know it’s not, a horrified look takes over their expression, and they go on to tell me how they could never volunteer for a “kill” shelter.
+As someone who volunteers at a municipal (county-run) shelter, over small talk and exchanging special pleasantries, I’m inevitably asked whether the shelter is “No-Kill.”
+I respond honestly by letting them know that there are times when animals are humanely euthanized.
+A horrified look quickly takes over their expression, and they go on to tell me how they could never volunteer for a “Kill” shelter.
 It’s as if they assume the shelter wants to euthanize animals.
 They don’t.
-What they want is to do everything in their power to find loving homes for their animals, whether that is with a foster, adopter, or rescue organization — but, they have to operate within the confines of their structure.
+What they want is to do everything in their power to find loving homes for their animals, whether that is with a foster, adopter, or rescue organization — but they have to operate within the confines of their structure.

 Visit my website, Pet Therapy Notes, for resources and more insights on pet love and loss.